LeulShiferaw/RealTimeBusTracker/README.md

 # RealTimeBusTracker
 ## Description
 One of our Projects for the MIT Full Stack Development program.
-The program gets the real time data of a bus from the MBTA Portal servers.
-You will see the result displayed in the console window.
+The program displays the bus stops from MIT to Harvard live on a map.

 ## Future Improvements
 In the future I hope to be able to modify the program such that it displays the bus on the actual map and not just the data being displayed in the console.